lucamatteucci10/Personal-project/README.md

-Portfolio Projects
+# Portfolio Projects

-Overview
+## Overview

-This repository contains a collection of projects showcasing my skills and experience in various domains.
-Each project is detailed below along with its purpose, technologies used, and a brief description.
+This repository comprises a diverse set of projects showcasing expertise in various domains.
+Each project is meticulously detailed below, encompassing its purpose, utilized technologies, and a succinct description.

+---

-Projects
+## Projects

-Project 1: Evalutaing Patient Readmission Risk
+### Project 1: Evaluating Patient Readmission Risk

+**Description:**
-Description: The primary objective of this project is to analyze demographic information, diabetic diagnoses, and medication histories to gain insights into their impact on readmission types.
-By understanding the factors that influence readmission, we can take informed actions to reduce the occurrence of readmissions..
+The primary objective is to analyze demographic information, diabetic diagnoses, and medication histories to gain insights into their impact on readmission types.
+Understanding these factors enables informed actions to reduce readmissions.

+**Technologies Used:**
-Technologies Used: Python, Pandas, Matplotlib, Seaborn, Scikitlearn
+Python, Pandas, Matplotlib, Seaborn, Scikit-learn

+---

-Project 2: Loan Default Prediction
+### Project 2: Loan Default Prediction

+**Description:**
-Description: The goal is to predict what customers are more likely to default on their loan payments.
-By analyzing the Lending Club Loan dataset, we aim to create a model that will predict to loan defaults and late payments.
-We want to make the lending process better, reduce default risk, and increase profitability for lenders.
+The goal is predicting customer default on loan payments using the Lending Club Loan dataset.
+This model aids in minimizing default risks and enhancing profitability for lenders.

+**Technologies Used:**
-Technologies Used: Python, Pandas, Scikit learn
+Python, Pandas, Scikit-learn

+---

-Project 3: Technical Stock Analysis of FAANG Companies
+### Project 3: Technical Stock Analysis of FAANG Companies

-Description: The comprehensive portfolio analysis dashboard evaluates the dynamics of FAANG stocks (Apple, Facebook, Amazon, Netflix, and Google/Alphabet) through a dual-layered approach.
-The first dashboard provides an overarching view of daily market movers, liquidity patterns, and long-term portfolio trends, offering investors strategic insights for navigating the ever-evolving tech landscape.
-Meanwhile, the second dashboard delves into the intricacies of technical analysis, employing indicators like OBV, MACD, AD, and RSI to uncover nuanced details on momentum, volatility, and trends.
-Through visualizations such as candle charts, MACD overlays, and volume indicators, investors can decipher market signals, empowering them to make informed decisions.
-The combined information from both dashboards equips users with a holistic understanding of FAANG stocks, enabling strategic investment decisions in an ever-changing financial landscape.
+**Description:**
+This project offers a comprehensive portfolio analysis of FAANG stocks (Apple, Facebook, Amazon, Netflix, and Google/Alphabet).
+Dual-layered dashboards provide daily market movers, liquidity patterns, and intricate technical analyses empowering strategic investment decisions.

+**Technologies Used:**
-Technologies Used: SQL, Google Cloud, Vertex AI, Tableau
+SQL, Google Cloud, Vertex AI, Tableau

+---

-Usage
+## Usage

-Each project folder contains detailed instructions on how to run, test, or explore the project further.
-Please refer to the respective project's README or documentation for more information.
+Each project folder contains detailed instructions on how to run, test, or explore further.
+Refer to the respective project's README or documentation for more information.

+---

-Contact
+## Contact

-Feel free to contact me if you have any questions or feedback regarding these projects.
-You can reach me at luca@bu.edu.
+For inquiries, questions, or feedback regarding these projects, please reach out via email at luca@bu.edu.